 Both the extension to China as well as the new drive for business in Europe are part of Nidec’s strategy to invest up to ten billion US dollars in the automotive segment over the next five years announced in November 2020.
 According to CEO Nagamori, the company intends to “dominate the market for electric vehicle engines.”
 In concrete figures, Nidec targets to hold a quarter of the market by 2025 and between 40 and 45 per cent by 2030.

-Largely, this is about being prepared.
+Essentially, this is about being prepared.
 While traction motors are yet to become Nidec’s new business, at least in terms of scale, the Nidec COO explained that the company estimates electric cars to reach price parity with combustion or even hybrid vehicles within the next five years.

 For clients, Nidec works with three different types, COO Seki explained.
-Type A, mostly in China, has “no problem to outsource the motor business”.
+In China, Type A has “no problem to outsource the motor business”.
 Cue in Foxconn here as Nidec announced cooperation to supply electric drives for their EV platform MIH reportedly last month.
 Type C, however – think OEMs – insist on developing motors in-house.
 That is, for now, as Seki suggested, as it would be only “a matter of time” until these would come to suppliers such as Nidec, which by the time will have scaled up to be very cost-competitive.
 “At this moment, our opportunity is with A and B, and with C, it will take another few years until they will ask component by component or motor and inverter, and we will be ready by then,” he said.

 – ADVERTISEMENT –